Guardianship in Kuwait

 - Keep detailed records of all financial decisions you make on behalf of the person under your care.

-- If you are the custodial mother and need the father's approval for a decision, request it in writing or seek a court order if he refuses.
+- If you are the custodial mother and the father refuses to approve a decision, seek a court order.

 - Report any guardian misconduct to the Family Court — they can remove and replace unfit guardians.